Rocamonde/catevap/README.md

 # Catevap

-Catevap is a cellular automata traffic simulator for evaluating fully autonomous (traffic) policies.
-It has been built to test the proposed methodology and policies for the Computational Physics project
+Catevap is a cellular automata traffic simulator for evaluating the effectiveness of a variety of policies for fully autonomous vehicles.
+It has been built for the Computational Physics project
 "A cellular automata model for fully autonomous traffic" as part of my B.Sc. in Theoretical Physics from University College London.